HyenaPixel: Global Image Context with Convolutions: Analysis

 \paragraph{Truncate kernel in trained models.} Due to the learnable decay parameter in \hypx{}, we can estimate the required kernel size at different depths.
 By setting all values of $\text{Window}(t_x, t_y)$ to zero that are smaller than 0.05, we can measure the diameter of the non-zero values.
-Figure~\ref{fig:filter_scale} shows the mean relative feature map coverage of the global convolution in each block.
-One can observe that \hypx{} learns the same kernel sizes at the same stage regardless of other token mixers involved in earlier or later stages.
-The coverage in each stage stays almost constant while former layers of a stage have slightly larger kernels.
-We truncate the filters within each stage of a pre-trained \hypx{}Former-S18 and visualize the IN-1k classification results in Figure~\ref{fig:truncation}.
-The truncation of Stage~3 has the biggest impact with an accuracy drop of almost $2.9\%$.
-Surprisingly, the first and last stage is more local and can even benefit from truncation, improving performance slightly by $0.04\%$.
-These insights might help constructing better model layouts.
+Fig.~\ref{fig:filter_scale} shows the mean relative feature map coverage of the token mixers in each block. \hypx{} learns similar kernel sizes at the same stage regardless of other token mixers involved in earlier or later stages.
+The coverage in each stage stays almost constant, while former layers of a stage have slightly larger kernels.
+Overall, the optimal feature map coverage increases with depth, consistent with the observation of \citet{romero2021flexconv}.
+To further investigate the importance of filter size, we truncate the filters within each stage of a pre-trained \hypx{}Former-S18 and visualize the IN-1k classification results in Fig.~\ref{fig:truncation}.
+The truncation of the third stage has the biggest impact, with an accuracy drop of almost $-2.9\%$.
+Surprisingly, the first and last stage are more local and can benefit from truncation, improving performance slightly.
+These insights might help construct better model layouts.